Eric Ramsey: Ramsey and the NCAA

 Ramsey was first interviewed by an athletics representative from the NCAA on January 10, 1992.
 He was interviewed for a second time in March 1992, with subsequent interviews in August 1992 and a final interview on February 27, 1993.

 The continuing investigation stretched into the 1992 football season.
 Auburn's new President, William Muse, hired a new athletic director to help with the investigation upon Dye's resignation as A.D.
 Meanwhile, both Eric Ramsey and his wife, Twilitta, graduated from Auburn.
 Twilitta made obscene gestures at the booing commencement crowd.

 1992

 The story continued and consumed the entire year of 1992.
 In January, Ramsey appeared on 60 Minutes and repeated his allegations.
 Because the NCAA had requested that all parties refrain from speaking to the media, no defense was presented for Auburn.

 In May 1992, Dye resigned as athletic director and was replaced by former Washington athletic director Mike Lude, who was also president of the Blockbuster Bowl.
 Lude was also well connected at the NCAA, and the hope was that he would enable Auburn to deal with the inevitable penalties.

 On November 11, 1992, the NCAA's formal letter of inquiry arrived at Auburn.
 The football program was charged with nine violations.

-Investigation

-Controversy surrounded the audio tapes alleged to support Ramsey's case.
-Eventually, 24 tapes were transcribed.
-All of the tapes were later authenticated by an audio tape specialist named Tom McDermott as the case went forward.